• Home

 Cam Deformity and Acetabular Dysplasia as Risk Factors for Hip Osteoarthritis//November 2018

-• In dysplasia, the femoral head articulates with a specific small area of the shallow acetabulum.
-Therefore, the joint stresses are localised to a more focal small area on both the femur and the acetabulum.
-The cumulation of these joint stresses and increased shearing forces results in articular surface contact stress above a critical threshold, therefore causing joint degeneration and early onset of OA.
+Recent studies have supported the hypothesis that mild acetabular dysplasia is associated with an increased risk of incidence of hip OA, which can significantly impact functional performance.
+In cases of dysplasia, the femoral head articulates with a specific small area of the shallow acetabulum, leading to localized joint stresses on both the femur and the acetabulum.
+The cumulation of these joint stresses, combined with increased shearing forces, results in articular surface contact stress exceeding a critical threshold, ultimately causing joint degeneration and early onset of OA.

-• A few studies have also found a significant association between cam deformity and the risk of developing hip OA.
-Which has then lead to a total hip replacement (THR) being required within 2–20 years of follow‐up.
+A few studies have also found a significant association between cam deformity and the risk of developing hip OA, which has been linked to the need for total hip replacement (THR) within 2–20 years of follow‐up.
+Cam impingement is characterized by excess bone formation at the anterolateral head–neck junction, creating a nonspherical femoral head known as a cam deformity.

 Copyright © 2018 Hip Dysplasia Physio - All Rights Reserved.

-Powered by GoDaddy
+Powered by

 • Privacy Policy